-Intrinsyc focuses on providing embedded to enterprise solutions and products to a wide variety of customers through direct and indirect distribution channels.
+Intrinsyc focuses on providing embedded-to-enterprise solutions and specialized intelligent devices to a wide variety of customers through direct and indirect distribution channels.
 There is no typical customer purchase in that an individual sale may consist of a single reference design or development kit of nominal value through to a full scale engineering services agreement followed by a run-time license fee.
-The Company currently has over 1000 distinct customers with a historical range of contract values from USD\$500 to USD\$1,600,000.
-In fiscal 2001 BEA Systems Inc. accounted for approximately 15% of the Company's revenues.
-No other customer accounted for more than 10% of fiscal 2001 revenue.
+The Company currently has over 1500 distinct customers with a historical range of contract values from USD\$500 to USD\$1,600,000.
+In fiscal 2002, no one customer accounted for more than 10% of revenue.
+In fiscal 2001, BEA Systems Inc. accounted for approximately 15% of the Company's revenues.

 Intrinsyc's historical and current customers include some of its alliance partners.
-Some of the Company's key customers based on revenue or strategic importance to the Company include: BEA Systems Inc., Microsoft Corporation, Rational Software, Siemens, GE, Ford Motor Company, Sun Microsystems, Pioneer-Standard Electronics, Symbol Technologies and Panasonic.
+Some of the Company's key customers based on revenue or strategic importance to the Company include: BEA Systems Inc., Microsoft Corporation, Rational Software, Siemens, GE, Ford Motor Company, Sun Microsystems, Macromedia, Phillips Electronics, Bayer, Baxter, CyberCare, Symbol Technologies and Panasonic.